liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-displaying-guestbooks.markdown

 can retrieve guestbooks from the portal.

 Now you need to call `initActionBar()` in `onCreate`.
 Place the call immediately above the `getGuestbooks()` call.
-Then delete the original `Toolbar` initialization code in `onCreate`; it's no longer needed since you included it in `initActionBar`.
 The first few lines of the `onCreate` method should now look like this:

     @Override
     protected void onCreate(Bundle savedInstanceState) {